Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Discussion

-Our results can be contextualized by examining previous findings in the literature.
-The work of \cite{kraus2023interpretable}, who introduced IGANN, also utilized a stratified analysis on PMLB datasets (categorized by sample size and dimensionality).
-They showed that IGANN could outperform other interpretable models, including EBM, especially on small or low-dimensional data.
-This contrasts with our findings that EBM often exhibits stronger predictive performance, a difference that we can attribute to the limited hyperparameter search space used in that study for EBM (where the number of possible interactions was set to zero).
-While this can favor interpretability, it also potentially affects predictive performance.
-We also observe that, coherently with that study, the execution time of IGANN is significantly worse compared to EBM and other competing models.
-Our classification results align with theirs, showing EBM generally outperforms IGANN in that task.
+When examining specific model performances, our results both align with and challenge existing literature.
+The work of \citet{kraus2023interpretable}, who introduced IGANN, used a stratified analysis on PMLB datasets and showed that IGANN could outperform other interpretable models, including EBM, especially on small or low-dimensional data.
+This contrasts with our findings that EBM often exhibits stronger predictive performance, a difference we attribute to the limited hyperparameter search space used in their study for EBM (where the number of possible interactions was set to zero).
+However, our classification results and observations regarding IGANN's significantly higher execution times are entirely consistent with their findings.

-\cite{kruschel2025challenging} evaluated a set of interpretable models on 20 datasets, noting that while black-box models performed the best in 14 out of 20 cases, the performance gap with strong interpretable models (especially from the GAM family) was small.
-They also attempted to measure model interpretability by using some criteria introduced by \cite{sudjianto2021designing}, which yielded counter-intuitive results.
-For instance, they place Decision Trees on a low position on their interpretability scale, despite their widespread acceptance as being highly interpretable.
-This ambiguity around objective interpretability metrics supports our decision to avoid comparing interpretability, with the only exceptions being decision-tree-based and linear models, since they share the same model structure.

-Consistent with the findings of \cite{la2021contemporary} and \cite{wilstrup2021symbolic}, our evaluation confirms that Symbolic Regression consistently outperforms traditional Linear Regression models. \cite{wilstrup2021symbolic}, who tested SR on 48 PMLB datasets, specifically concluded that SR models generalize better to out-of-sample data than Linear Regression, LASSO, and Decision Trees.
-This evidence aligns with our observation that SR captures non-linear relationships that simple linear models miss, making it a stronger alternative to LR.
+Consistent with the findings of \citet{la2021contemporary} and \citet{wilstrup2021symbolic}, our evaluation confirms that Symbolic Regression consistently outperforms traditional Linear Regression models. \citet{wilstrup2021symbolic} concluded that SR models generalize better to out-of-sample data than Linear Regression, LASSO, and Decision Trees.
+This aligns with our observation that SR captures non-linear relationships that simple linear models miss.
+Expanding upon these prior studies, our results highlight two critical behaviors of SR regarding data dimensionality and sample size.
+First, SR demonstrates remarkable robustness in high-dimensional settings.
+This is a non-trivial outcome, as it emphasizes that modern implementations utilizing initial feature selection steps, such as PySR, successfully mitigate the combinatorial explosion that has historically been the primary limitation of symbolic search.
+Second, contrary to its strength with many features, we observe a surprising degradation in SR's relative performance as the number of samples increases.
+As discussed in our results, this underperformance is not driven by training time bottlenecks over large datasets, but rather stems from the strict parsimony of the model selection criterion, which overly penalizes complexity and limits the equation's ability to capture subtle patterns in massive datasets.